stellar/stellar-protocol/cap-template.md

 ## Specification
 The technical specification should describe the syntax and semantics of any new feature.

+### xdr changes
+This section includes all changes to the xdr, presented as a "diff" against the latest version of the protocol (or in some rare exception, on top of a different CAP).
+For large changes, it may be beneficial to link to actual xdr files copied in the relevant "contents" folder.

 ## Design Rationale
 The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered